Why Diabetics are at Higher Risk for Gum Disease

 When most people around the Thanksgiving dinner table are happily enjoying pecan pie, candied sweet potatoes, and pumpkin bread, it’s easy to forget that people with diabetes have to be mindful of the high sugar content of every forkful.
 Unfortunately, that’s not the only thing they have to worry about.

 Whether they’re type 1 or type 2, people who suffer from diabetes are at higher risk for serious health problems like heart disease, blindness, and infections, including periodontal disease.
 Because elevated blood sugar levels help bacteria in the mouth thrive, people with diabetes tend to get gum disease earlier in life than people without diabetes, and often develop a more severe case.
-For this reason, it’s imperative diabetes sufferers take regular trips to a dental clinic such as a Holistic Dentist in Round Rock to ensure their dental hygiene is in a healthy condition.
+For this reason, it’s imperative diabetes sufferers take regular trips to a dental clinic to ensure their dental hygiene is in a healthy condition.

 It’s not all doom and gloom, though.
 Just as people with diabetes can control the disease with the help of diet, exercise, and medicine, they can also help prevent gum disease by maintaining a good oral health routine.